 Home: British Columbia, Canada

-I would be happy to speak at NAMA events and for local mushrooming clubs.
-I have given talks at MSSF (California), OMS (Oregon), PSMS (Washington), and PNW Key Council (Washington).
+I am happy to speak at NAMA events and for local mushrooming clubs.
+I have given talks at MSSF (California), OMS (Oregon), NATS (Oregon), PSMS (Washington), PNW Key Council (Washington).
 I am a fungal ecologist broadly interested in plant-microbe interactions.
 My research has focused mostly on the ecology of the ectomycorrhizal symbiosis, especially how fungal communities are affected by factors such as competition, host specificity, and biogeography.
-I am generally most busy with teaching commitments between September and April, but can travel locally during that time.
+I am generally busy with teaching commitments in the fall semester, but can travel locally during that time.

 Taylor F. Lockwood, Mushroom Photographer

-for current show and tour information go to:
+For current show and tour information please visit:

 I am available to provide talks to NAMA on basidiomycete systematics, evolution, biogeography, and teaching the fungal tree of life.
 My current research focus is on the mushroom family Inocybaceae, which is proving to be considerably more diverse throughout the world.